tkglaser/tkglaser.github.io/marketing-strategy.md

 - Resume/CV

 ## Outreach
-### Topics to talk about
+### Content to share
 - Productivity tips
+- Lean startup
 - Relevant entrepreneurial blogs
 - Getting started as an entrepreneur
 - How to guides
 - Quotes
+  - Inspirational
+  - Business leaders
+    - Steve Jobs
+    - Tim Ferris
+    - Bill Gates
+  - Scientists
+    - Albert Einstein

 ### Networking
-- Contact all previous clients for 3 referrals
+- Contact all previous clients for 3 referrals each
 - Contact 2 of them per day
 - Find CEOs/CTOs on Linkedin and contact them